 The person behind

 I’m Russian, who lives (and works and does lots of other things :) in the Netherlands.
 I used to work as a researcher, studying social media, changing workplace, knowledge and learning.
-In my work I bring together my experiences of facilitating learning and managing change, my interest in technologies and my passion for understanding how people work.
+In my work I blended my experiences of facilitating learning and managing change, my interest in technologies and my passion for understanding how people work.